Pavan-github99/Pavan_Api_H/README.md

 ### Enhancements from assignment
 In parser_session.py-I tried to implement configparser, sessions, etc.
-Few more test cases related to user and pet scenarios
+Additional test cases related to user and pet apart from scenarios